PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 16:22:39
+Last updated: 2024-04-02 16:23:42
-Random Quote: I will prepare and someday my chance will come. - Abraham Lincoln
+Random Quote: Imagination will often carry us to worlds that never were.
+But without it we go nowhere. - Carl Sagan